This topic describes the scenarios and usage of the event analysis feature.

 You need to look at the data of a specific group of people, such as the number of orders purchased last week in the "high-value active user group", that is, you can filter the number of orders purchased by "filtering user groups".
 For more information about how to create a user group, see Crowd Insight.

-You can select the time range and time granularity as required.
-You can select a time range in the Relative Period or Fixed Period mode.
-In the Relative Period mode, the default time is set to the past seven days and is displayed by day.
+You can select the time range and time granularity for the query as required.
+You can select a time range in two ways: Relative Period and Fixed Period.
+In the Relative Mode, the default time is set to the past seven days and is displayed by day.

 -The "relative period" is based on the date range pushed forward or backward by an anchor point, which will change with time.
 It has three dimensions of the past X days, weeks, and months.
 It also supports custom time filtering conditions for the past X days, weeks, and months.
 The day is a complete natural day, and the week is selected from Monday to Sunday, and the month is the natural month (from the 1st to the last day of each month)